bartek1009x/RegLang-Specification/README.md

 Vector<int> = (1, 2, 3, 4, 5); -- of course you can skip writing new Vector<> and instead just pass the arguments to the constructor in the parenthasis, like you can with other classes
 ```

 The above example isn't an actual Vector as it only prints out the arguments, for an actual Vector implementation you can check out the [Vector.regl example in this repository](https://github.com/bartek1009x/RegLang-Specification/blob/main/examples/Vector.regl).
 However what you can see is how generics are used in classes.
 There's `<T>` after the class name in the class declaration (first line) and in the constructor.
-The constructor's arguments are packed into an array with the `...` (information about this can be found in the section about functions) and their type is specified as <T>, which means that it will be the generic type of the vector.
+The constructor's arguments are packed into an array with the `...` (information about this can be found in the section about functions) and their type is specified as T, which means that it will be the generic type of the vector.

 Writing just `<T>` allows any type, whether it's a primitive type or a class.
 In case you'd want only specific classes to be allowed, you could write `<T extends CLASS_NAME>`, where the CLASS_NAME would obviously be the name of your class.
+If you'd want to accept all classes but no primitive types, simply write `<T extends Object>`, as Object is the base class in the language.

 ```
 func getClassName(<T extends Object> someClass) : String { -- every class extends the Object class, which is the initial class for all classes in the language